wintersys-dev/adt-documentation/docs/Agile Deployment Toolkit/Deployment/CustomFirewallPorts.md

 >     WEBSERVERCUSTOMPORTS:8080|ipv4|0.0.0.0/0

-When you run the build process your if the firewall native to your provider is configured to be active then this port will be open as specified in your native firewall for your webserver machine and if the OS firewall is active (either ufw or iptables) then the OS firewall will be configured to grant access through that port to the ip address you have specified.
+When you run the build process your if the provider firewall native is configured to be active in addition to ufw or iptables then this port will be open as specified in your native firewall for your webserver machine and if the OS firewall is active (either ufw or iptables) then the OS firewall will be configured to grant access through that port to the ip address you have specified.